-17 (b) The board, in consultation with the Department of Industrial 18 Relations, shall develop a notification to all board-licensed

-19 establishments and licensed manicurists, including statements to20 inform those licensees, as follows:
+33 (b) The Department of Industrial Relations shall develop a 34 language and culturally appropriate notification to all 35 board-licensed establishments and licensed manicurists to inform 36 those licensees as follows:

-(1) In this state, as of January 1, 2025, there was a change in the law regarding employment classification of manicurists, such that the test under subparagraphs (A) to (C), inclusive, of paragraph (1) of subdivision (b) of Section 2775 of the Labor
+37 (1) In this state, as of January 1, 2025, there was a change in

+38 the law regarding employment classification of manicurists, such

+39 that the test under subparagraphs (A) to (C), inclusive, of paragraph

-25 Code, referred to as the ABC test, applies to manicurists.
+1 (1) of subdivision (b) of Section 2775 of the Labor Code, referred2 to as the ABC test, applies to manicurists.

-(2) Under the ABC test, a person who provides labor or services 26 27 for compensation is considered an employee unless the hiring 28 entity can demonstrate that the person satisfies all three conditions 29 of the ABC test that describe an independent contractor.
-If a person 30 is providing nail services in a nail salon, they may be an "employee" under the ABC test and, if so, they will be treated 31 32 accordingly with regard to state protections for employees, 33 including, but not limited to, minimum wage, sick pay, and workers' 34 compensation.

-35 (3) The failure to properly classify a worker could result in36 penalties imposed on the establishment owner.

-37 (c) The board, by July 1, 2025, shall disseminate to individual 38 licensees, through language-appropriate and 39 culturally-appropriate methods, including text messaging and 40 ethnic media, the information in subdivision (b) to all

-1 board-licensed establishments where manicurist work and to

-2 licensed manicurists.
-In addition to English, information shall be 3 in Vietnamese, Spanish, and Korean.
+3 (2) Under the ABC test, a person who provides labor or services 4 for compensation is considered an employee unless the hiring 5 entity can demonstrate that the person satisfies all three conditions 6 of the ABC test that describe classification as an independent 7 contractor.
+If a person is providing nail services in a nail salon, 8 they may be an "employee" under the ABC test and, if so, they 9 will be treated accordingly with regard to state protections for 10 employees, including, but not limited to, minimum wage, sick pay, 11 and workers' compensation.
+If an establishment cannot demonstrate that a manicurist satisfies all three conditions of the 12 13 ABC test, and the work relationship between the establishment 14 and the manicurist does not fall under an exemption under the law 15 for employment status, the manicurist will be considered an employee and the establishment will be required to provide certain 16 17 employee benefits, including, but not limited to, minimum wage, 18 sick pay, and workers' compensation.
+19 (3) The failure to properly classify a worker could result in 20 penalties imposed on the establishment owner.
+21 (c) The department, by July 1, 2025, shall disseminate, through 22 ethnic media and individually through United States Postal Service 23 mail, the information in subdivision (b) to all board-licensed 24 establishments and to licensed manicurists.
+In addition to English, 25 information shall be in Vietnamese, Spanish, Korean, and Chinese.

-4 SEC.
-6. Section 7389.1 is added to the Business and Professions 5 Code, to read:
+SEC.
+6. Section 7389.1 is added to the Business and ProfessionsCode, to read: